istvan-fodor/twitter-scala-scraper/README.md

 Tweets are saved to a file whose name is derived from the search terms.
 If you restart the application with the same keywords, it will

 Example command line:
-`java -jar twitter-scraper-jar-with-dependencies.jar —file some_tweets.txt --searchTerms “big data” --consumerKey XYZ --consumerSecret XYZ --accessToken XYZ --accessTokenSecret XYZ`
+`java -jar twitter-scraper-jar-with-dependencies.jar --file some_tweets.txt --searchTerms “big data” --consumerKey XYZ --consumerSecret XYZ --accessToken XYZ --accessTokenSecret XYZ`

 You can quit the application by pressing `Ctrl-C`